In this article:

 If you have federal loans, you may be able to qualify for up to four different income-driven repayment plans.
 These plans reduce your monthly payment to a percentage of your discretionary income and also extend your repayment term to up to 25 years.

-Those changes to your loan terms may help you get a handle on your student loan payments without filing bankruptcy.
-Also, if you still have a balance when the repayment term ends, the remainder will be forgiven—though keep in mind that the amount will also be considered taxable income to you.
+Those changes to your loan terms may help you get a handle on your student loan payments without filing for bankruptcy.
+Also, if you still have a balance when the repayment term ends, the remainder will be forgiven.

 Deferment or Forbearance